Aechmea Fasciata (Urn Plant / Silver Vase Plant)

 If you don't want to water by the vase method, then try to maintain slightly moist soil at all times.

-Sometimes quirky plants deserves a quirky display.
+Sometimes quirky plants deserve a quirky display.

 Humidity